Newsletter Week of 22-28 June, 2020

 Getting Us Connected

 Camila is doing well in her first week with this project after moving house!
 Thank you Camila!
 The first contacts have been made with child-focussed organisations in Kenya.
 There is great interest and I’m wondering if we should set up country focussed Zoom meetings to bring all us like-minded folks together.
 I’m a fan of this close networking.
-Hugh Hawes and David Morley, during my years with the Child-to-Child Trust, were the greatest role models in close networking that I could ever hope for and this was way before we had social media!
+Hugh Hawes and David Morley, during my years with Child to Child, were the greatest role models in close networking that I could ever hope for and this was way before we had social media!
 If your organisation is based in Kenya and you’d like to be a part of this, let us know!

 This week, on the blog…